-This is the original version of the recipe that has been reproduced by several others without permission.
+This is the original version of the recipe.
 It appeared on my first blog, called Food Matters, no longer in existence, in 1998, so it truly is a retro recipe.
-The pie is still terrific.
+The pie is still terrific today.

 |400 g medium potatoes, peeled and cut into 2 cm cubes||60 g butter||1 large leek , washed and sliced|